Spring 2026 Conversations

 NJIT Weston Hall Gallery, 2nd floor.

-Tuesday, February 24, 6-7pm
+Tuesday, February 24, 6-7pm RESCHEDULED FOR FALL '26

 Add to Calendar

 After graduating with honors from the Technical University of Graz in 1988, Dietmar Feichtinger moved to Paris in 1989.
-In 1994, he established Dietmar Feichtinger Architectes, a studio renowned for its diverse architectural portfolio and a methodology that underscores a deep commitment to both, environmental and societal considerations.
+In 1994, he established Dietmar Feichtinger Architects, a studio renowned for its diverse architectural portfolio and a methodology that underscores a deep commitment to both, environmental and societal considerations.

 The studio is widely recognized for its groundbreaking architectural designs, particularly in bridge construction.
 A defining achievement came in 1998 when they won the competition to design the Simone-de-Beauvoir footbridge over the Seine, located directly opposite the Bibliothèque Nationale de France.
 This stunning 304-meter bridge, featuring a remarkable 190-meter clear span, stands out among Paris’s 37 bridges not only for its technical innovation but also as the only one named in honor of a woman.
 It was inaugurated by Mayor Bertrand Delanoë on July 13, 2006.